Discover the many reasons why folks love to visit Amherst Island. It’s an old-fashioned traditional rural community, with lots to see and to do.

 - public sand beaches, and quiet corners with water and rock are here for your quiet pleasure.

-- Waterside Music Festival attracts top international performers
+- Waterside Music Festival attracts top international performers of classical music.

 - Emerald Music Festival is a joyous bluegrass and country Island event